dotnet/arcade/Documentation/MaestroRoadmap.md

 ## Policies to manage auto-merge
 The minimum policies we need to enable this functionality are:
 - Set the group of checks/validations that are needed in order to determine the PR is green and ready to merge.
+Note that each repo will have a different request on what goes into a group of checks, for example:
+    - Green CI on GitHub/VSTS PR
+    - No newer version updates have been merged
+    - No non-maestro bot commits have been added to the PR
+    - Would committing the PR results in an invalid dependency graph (e.g. aspnet's core-setup dependency is no longer matching CLI's core-setup dependency)
 - Turn on/off the ability to auto-merge a PR that has as owner Maestro++ (in the form of a Bot, for example).

 **Note** that policies are for each repository.